Luhta.com – Nordic house of brands for sports, outdoors and more

 Stain removal

-You can always try to remove stains before washing the whole product.
-Heavy stains should be removed before machine washing.
-Always check with stain removers the suitability for the fabric in the product care instructions and by trying the remover on an inconspicuous area.
+For small stains, try removing them locally first instead of washing the whole product.
+For heavy stains, it is advisable to try to remove them before machine washing.
+Always check the suitability of the stain remover for the fabric in the product care instructions and by trying the stain remover on an inconspicuous area.
 Many stain removers may contain bleaching agents and are not suitable for dyed products.
-Traditional bile soap is a great cleaner for grease-based stains.
+Traditional gall soap is a great cleaner for grease-based stains.

 Wash correctly